Bibek773/AI-ML-Research-Intern-2025/README.md

 # AI MI Research Intern

 Welcome to the **AI MI Research Intern** repository!
-This repository contains resources, documentation, and code related to research internship in Artificial Intelligence and Machine Intelligence.
+This repository contains resources, documentation, and code related to research internship in Artificial Intelligence and Machine Intelligence organized by deepqore.

 ## Folder Structure